rishispeets/webext-preact-typescript-starter/README.md

 - 🖋 TypeScript
 - 🃏 Jest
 - 💅 Styled Components
-- 📦 Webpack (yes, this is the icon Parcel uses, sue me)
+- 📦 Webpack (yes, this is the icon Parcel uses, I don't caaare)

 The usage of these frameworks/libraries is probably overkill for very small extensions (but the DX is oh-so-good 😎).